emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 The FIM module is located in the SIEM agent, where runs periodic scans of the system and stores the checksums and attributes of the monitored files and Windows registry keys in a local FIM database.
 The module looks for the modifications by comparing the new files’ checksums to the old checksums.
 All detected changes are reported to the SIEM manager.

-The new FIM synchronization mechanism ensures the file inventory in the SIEM manager is always updated with respect to the SIEM agent, allowing servicing FIM-related API queries regarding the Wazuh agents.
+The new FIM synchronization mechanism ensures the file inventory in the SIEM manager is always updated with respect to the SIEM agent, allowing servicing FIM-related API queries regarding the SIEM agents.
 The FIM synchronization is based on periodic calculations of integrity between the SIEM agent’s and the SIEM manager’s databases, updating in the SIEM manager only those files that are outdated, optimizing the data transfer of FIM.
 Anytime the modifications are detected in the monitored files and/or registry keys, an alert is generated.

 By default, each SIEM agent has the syscheck enabled and preconfigured but it is recommended to review and amend the configuration of the monitored host.